grumpyp/sia-modular-telegram-bot/README.md

 # sia-modular-telegram-bot
 An adaptable Telegram bot that seamlessly interfaces with Sia's API, offering users direct access to a variety of functionalities and data.

+This project is supported by a Sia Foundation grant.